The Importance of Employer Branding in Recruitment

 • Email lists

 The simple rule of choosing your channels: Go where your audience is.
 If you're trying to hire a C-level executive, you’ll have more success with LinkedIn than Instagram because LinkedIn is where C-level talent hangs out.
-In the same way, if you want to hire someone from a specific location, you'll be better off posting the open role in location-specific communities than on a generic job board.
+In the same way, if you want to hire someone from a specific location, you'll be better off posting the open role in location-specific communities than on a generic career board.

 5. Measure the success of your employer branding strategy